 Train and onboard your new customer support hires with this downloadable template.

-• Training Timeline
+- Training Timeline

-• People to Meet
+- People to Meet

-• 100 Day Goals
+- 100 Day Goals

-• And More!
+- And More!

-Free Template
+Download Free

 3. Call Review

-Feedback is the breakfast of champions — and of support, reps too.
+Feedback is the breakfast of champions — and of support, reps, too.

 4. Customer Service Training Presentations

 One of the most traditional ways to train customer service teams is through a presentation.
-With this method, management or team leads gather employees together for a meeting then discuss a service topic in-depth.
+With this method, management or team leads gather employees for a meeting and then discuss a service topic in-depth.
 This lets the speaker touch on specific training material while giving the rest of the team a chance to provide feedback or ask questions.

 There are a few types of presentations you can use to conduct training.
 Let's review some below.